SOAR-Lab/agent-traj-visualization/README.md

 The app reduces the matched categories to a single primary status using a fixed priority order.
 That status is used in:

 - the patch overview summary
-- the PASS/FAIL styling of the final result node
+- the PASS/FAIL/UNSCORED styling of the final result node

+This file is only used for bundled AutoCodeRover-style tasks.
+Uploaded user traces are shown as unscored unless matching result metadata is added manually.

 ## How The Graph Is Built